The challenge

 Improved farm profitability and productivity

-Since 2014, over 280 producers have purchased and planted more than 2.4 million Anameka™ shrubs, equivalent to 3,700 hectares.
+Since commercial release in 2014, 325 producers have purchased and planted more than six million Anameka™ shrubs, equivalent to 8,000 hectares.

-A recent evaluation found that the research has delivered benefits to date and has the potential to provide at least $12 million in quantifiable first round economic impact as well as reduce farm risk exposure and improve animal health.
+An early evaluation found that the research has the potential to provide at least $12 million in quantifiable first round economic impact as well as reduce farm risk exposure and improve animal health.
 Economic benefits are expected to accrue through on-farm profitability largely due to increases in wool quantity and decreased supplementary feed costs.

 Significant environmental and social benefits are also expected through improved landscape function, improved biodiversity, and improved visual amenity of saline land.